02-003 Code of Conduct_20212-003

 15.3 Response of Integrity Commissioner of Complaint outside Jurisdiction

-If the complaint received by the Integrity Commissioner, is not, on its face, a complaint with
+If the complaint received by the Integrity Commissioner, is not, on its face, a complaint

-advise the complainant in writing as follows:
+Commissioner shall advise the complainant in writing as follows:

 a) Criminal Matter – if the complaint on its face is an allegation of a criminal nature

-consistent with the Criminal Code of Canada, the complainant shall be advised that if the
+consistent with the Criminal Code of Canada, the complainant shall be advised

-complainant wishes to pursue any such allegation, the complainant must pursue it with
+that if the complainant wishes to pursue any such allegation, the complainant

-the appropriate police service;
+must pursue it with the appropriate police service;

-b) Municipal Freedom of Information and Protection of Privacy – if the complaint is
+b) Municipal Freedom of Information and Protection of Privacy – if the

-of Privacy Act, the complainant shall be advised that the matter must be referred to the
+Information and Protection of Privacy Act, the complainant shall be advised that

-Municipal Clerk for review under statute; and
+the matter must be referred to the Municipal Clerk for review under statute; and

-c) Discrimination or Harassment – if the complaint is an allegation of discrimination or
+c) Discrimination or Harassment – if the complaint is an allegation of

-Department.
-The person will also be advised of his or her right to advance an application
+Human Resources Department.
+The person will also be advised of his or her

-to the Ontario Human Rights Tribunal.
+right to advance an application to the Ontario Human Rights Tribunal.

 d) Other Policy Applies – if the complaint seems to fall under another policy, the